 - 1. Head of School

 - 2. Director of Finance

 - 3. Head of Maintenance

 - 4. Director of Admissions

-- 5. Designated Teacher
+- 5. Director of Teaching and Learning

-- The Head of School will:
+The Head of School will:

 - 1. Decide whether to contact police, fire department, etc. - 2.
-Convene the MOMI Emergency Management Team in the office ASAP - 3.
-Make the final decision on what actions to take - 4.
+Convene the MOMI Emergency Management Team in the office ASAP - Make the final decision on what actions to take - 4.
 Assign duties to the various team members - 5.
-Communicate plan to employees via phone, emails or other means - MOMI Emergency Management Team (MEMT) members will: - Have the authority to assign tasks and direct other employees and staff during emergencies as directed by the Head of School - Employees will: - Follow the directions given by members of the MOMI Emergency Management Team or instructions in this document.
+Communicate plan to employees via phone, emails or other means

+MOMI Emergency Management Team (MEMT) members will:

+Have the authority to assign tasks and direct other employees and staff during emergencies as directed by the Head of School

+• Employees will:

+• Follow the directions given by members of the MOMI Emergency Management Team or instructions in this document.